 Singapore Airlines A350 Business Class Cabin Review

 All seats face forward, offer direct aisle access, and are arranged in 1-2-1.
-The two seats in the centre have a partition screen that can be raised for added privacy.
-There are no overhead bins above the middle seats, which creates the feeling of space in the cabins.
+The two seats in the center have a partition screen that can be raised for added privacy.
+There are no overhead bins above the middle seats, which creates a feeling of space in the cabins.

-The look of the cabin (by James Parker Associated, the company that also created the opulent interiors of the Orient Express) is a mix of bronzy gold, beige, purple, and chocolate-brown, colours with plush checked throw pillows that contrast with the dark leather seats.
+The look of the cabin (by James Parker Associated, the company that also created the opulent interiors of the Orient Express) is a mix of bronzy gold, beige, purple, and chocolate-brown colors with plush checked throw pillows that contrast with the dark leather seats.
 See the seat map for the cabin layout.

 Business Class Seat Review & Which Is Best

 One side of the seats featured a reading light on eye level and a control panel – to adjust the seat position – in the aisle-side armrest.
-A decently sized tray table was stored away in the other armrest, with a remote control for the in-flight entertainment system above it.
+A decently sized tray table was stored away in the other armrest, with remote control for the in-flight entertainment system above it.
 In front of the seat was a large 18 inch (45 cm) TV screen.
-There are a lot of storage compartments in the suite, including one with a useful mirror in it.
+There are many storage compartments in the suite, including one with a useful mirror in it.

 Once flat, you need to lay diagonally on the bed and force your feet in a narrow cubby to stretch straight.
-This means the bed is not comfortable for travellers who prefer to sleep on their side.
-The only exception are the bulkhead seats on row 11 and 19, which feature a full-width ottoman (center seats) or larger foot rest combined with an ottoman (window seats) instead of a narrow footrest, and are thus the best seats on the plane (and far superior to all other Business Class seats).
+This means the bed is not comfortable for travelers who prefer to sleep on their side.
+The only exception is the bulkhead seats on row 11 and 19, which feature a full-width ottoman (center seats) or larger footrest combined with an ottoman (window seats) instead of a narrow footrest.
+Thus, they are the best seats on the plane (and far superior to all other Business Class seats).

-Another problem with this Business Class set up is that once you are committed to the bed, there’s no way back.
-If you wake up and want to revert back to a regular seat, your bed is gone.
+Another problem with this Business Class setup is that once you are committed to the bed, there’s no way back.
+If you wake up and want to revert to a regular seat, your bed is gone.

-What are the best Business Class seats on Singapore Airlines’s A350-900?
+What are the best Business Class seats on Singapore Airlines’ A350-900?

 Window seats are the best option for solo travelers since they provide a little more privacy, while travel companions should go for the center seats.

-Bulkhead seats on row 11 and 19 are far superior to all other seats since they feature a full-width ottoman instead of a narrow foot rest, allowing a much more comfortable sleeping position.
+Bulkhead seats on rows 11 and 19 are far superior to all other seats since they feature a full-width ottoman instead of a narrow footrest, allowing a much more comfortable sleeping position.

-The seats from row 19 to 22 are located in their own little private cabin and are therefore highly recommended.
+The seats from rows 19 to 22 are located in their own little private cabin and are therefore highly recommended.

 Amenity Kit On Singapore Airlines

 Unfortunately, Singapore Airlines doesn’t offer amenity kits in Business Class on any flights.
-Passengers in the premium cabin only receive slippers, socks, and eye shades.
-Bathroom amenities – such as shaving kits, toothbrushes, toothpaste, hand lotion and perfume – are available through in the toilets.
+Passengers in the premium cabin only receive slippers, socks, and eyeshades.
+Bathroom amenities – such as shaving kits, toothbrushes, toothpaste, hand lotion, and perfume – are made available in the toilets.

 Food On Singapore Airlines in Business Class

-Unfortunately, the ‘Book the Cook’ service was not available on this Düsseldorf to Singapore route, and while the food was excellent, I was not blown away by the meals.
+Unfortunately, the ‘Book the Cook’ service was unavailable on this Düsseldorf to Singapore route, and while the food was excellent, I was not blown away by the meals.